-The Organization wants to ensure that corporate practices do not create situations such as conflict of interest or favoritism.
+The Organization wants to ensure that corporate practices do not create situations such as a conflict of interest or favoritism.
 This extends to practices that involve employee hiring, promotion and transfer.
 The Organization prohibits an employee from working under the immediate supervisor or in the direct line of authority of either (a) someone with whom he/she is having a dating, romantic, or sexual relationship or (b) a close relative (meaning a spouse, registered domestic partner, parent, parent-in-law, grandparent, child, child-in-law, uncle, aunt, nephew, niece, sibling, sibling-in-law, step-relative, cousin, or relative of a registered domestic partner).
-If employees begin one of the relationships described above, or become relatives, partners or members of the same household, and if one party is in a supervisory position, that person is required to inform the CEO/COO or equivalent management official, and the Board of Directors.
+If employees begin one of the relationships described above (whether with a supervisor or otherwise), or become relatives, partners or members of the same household (whether temporarily or permanently, and whether with a supervisor or otherwise), and if one party is in a supervisory position, that person is both such individuals are required to immediately inform the CEO/COO or equivalent management official, and the Board of Directors.
 The Organization reserves the right to apply this policy to situations where there is a conflict of interest or the potential for a conflict of interest, or where circumstances otherwise warrant, because of the relationship between employees, even if there is no direct reporting relationship or authority involved.